ethanmoffat/EndlessClient/README.md

 I encourage everyone to try and break things and file bug reports (see project "Issues").
 The more testing the better!

+**Special Note**: Copyrighted sound, graphics, and other data files are not included in the release zip.
+Instructions for getting these files are included at the end of the "Building the Source" section below.

 <a name="Source" />Building the Source
 ---------------------